Latifa bint Mohammed Al Maktoum (born 1983)

 Sheikha Latifa bint Mohammed bin Rashid Al Maktoum (لطيفة بنت محمد بن راشد آل مكتوم; born 16 June 1983) is the chairperson of Dubai Culture & Arts Authority and a member of Dubai Council and the Executive Council of Dubai.
 She is also the vice chairman of Emirates Literature Foundation, a board member of Mohammed bin Rashid Global Initiatives and honorary president of the Association of Graduates of Zayed University in Dubai.

 Biography

-Sheikha Latifa bint Mohammed Al Maktoum was born on 16 June 1983.
+Sheikha Latifa bint Mohammed Al Maktoum was born on 16 June 1983 to Sheikh Mohammed bin Rashid Al Maktoum, the Vice President and Prime Minister of the United Arab Emirates (UAE), and ruler of the Emirate of Dubai.
+Her mother Delila Aloula is a Lebanese woman.
 She graduated from Zayed University with an Executive Master of Business Administration with Honors and a Bachelor of Business Science in Marketing.
 Following her father's steps, Latifa, is passionate about equestrianism and poetry composition.
 Having been introduced to painting by her aunt and older sister when she was five years old, she refined her artistic skills as she grew up.
 She learned Kung Fu along with her sisters and has earned a black belt in Taekwondo.

 In 2016, Sheikha Latifa married Sheikh Faisal bin Saud bin Khalid Al Qasimi.
 They have two sons and two daughters.